wp-plugins/foliopress-wysiwyg/readme.txt

 > Warning: mkdir() [function.mkdir]: Permission denied in /home/... ..../wp-content/plugins/foliopress-wysiwyg/fckeditor/editor/plugins/kfm/initialise.php on line 172

 Make sure your /images directory has the 777 permissions.
 755 can be enough too, depending on your PHP configuration (PHP Fast CGI).
+This directory should be located in the same place as your .htaccess file and Wordpress installation.
+It's referenced by your domain name.

 = I get the paste as plain text dialogue box whenever I try to paste with Ctrl + V into a post. =